-In this work we proposed a method to evaluate the Lyapunov exponents from time series data of large chaotic systems with global coupling.
-The central idea is to handle the recurrence analysis in the reduced space, which consists only of the local variable and the mean field, thus circumventing the usual difficulty of the lack of recurrence points.
-We demonstrated the validity of our method with two representative systems, namely the globally coupled logistic maps and the globally coupled limit-cycle oscillators, and reproduced the true Lyapunov spectrum reasonably well.
+In this work, we proposed a method to evaluate the Lyapunov exponents from time series data of large chaotic systems with global coupling.
+The central idea is to handle the recurrence analysis in the reduced space, which consists only of a local variable and the mean field, thus circumventing the usual difficulty of the lack of recurrence points.
+We demonstrated the validity of our method with two representative systems, namely, the globally coupled logistic maps and the globally coupled limit-cycle oscillators, and reproduced the true Lyapunov spectrum reasonably well.
+It is true that systems with global coupling, which we consider in this work, are a specific kind of large dynamical system.
+However, there are real examples of such systems, as shown by laboratory experiments of chaotic electrochemical oscillators2 and metabolic oscillations of stirred yeast cells.19 In general, well-mixed many-component systems can often be regarded as systems with global coupling.
+Those systems are potential targets for applying our method experimentally.

-Compared to the recently proposed method based on the machine learning technique, the scope of our method is certainly limited, but the advantage is that the adjustable parameters are much fewer, specifically the cutoff $\epsilon$ for the detection of recurrences and the trimming threshold $n{\rm trm}$ , whose physical meaning is also clear.
+Compared to the recently proposed method based on the machine learning technique,13 which does not require a priori assumptions on the form of coupling, the advantage of our method is that the adjustable parameters are much fewer: specifically, the cutoff ε for the detection of recurrences and the trimming threshold $n{\rm trm}$, whose physical meaning is also clear.
 Our method can also be extended to other types of systems that have a high degree of symmetry, in the sense that the evolution of a local dynamical variable is determined by a small number of variables.
-We are aware that, for applying our method to experimental systems, we also need to incorporate the embedding technique, as well as to evaluate the influence of noise and inhomogeneity - important tasks left for future studies.
-We believe that the results presented here make the first step on this track, towards the realization of instability analysis of large experimental systems.
+We are aware that, for applying our method to experimental systems, we also need to incorporate the embedding technique^{4,9,12} as well as to evaluate the influence of noise and inhomogeneity-important tasks left for future studies.
+We believe that the results presented here make the first step on this track, toward the realization of instability analysis of large experimental systems.